 Cleanup should bridge the gap between Sunday School and Junior Church.
 Some children may go home at this time.
 Be sure they have their student book sheets and take-home cards.
-Other children may arrive for Junior Church only.
+Other children may be arriving only for Junior Church.
 Help them feel like they're part of the group.
 Make any personnel changes quietly and efficiently.